eth-protocol-fellows/cohort-five/program-guide/program-details.md

 ## How it will work

-Applications are opened from mid till end of May, for two weeks.
+Applications are opened from May 14 to May 26.

-The program will formally run for 5 months, from June through November.
+The program will run for 5 months, from June 10 through mid-November.
 This gives us the opportunity to organize physical meetups at Ethereum conferences like [Devcon](https://devcon.org) and [EthCC](https://www.ethcc.io/).

 Timeline of the 5 month program will follow these stages: